The graphics command sets graphical rendering parameters, with additional options detailed below:

 By default, triangulation fineness is adjusted automatically depending on how many atoms and bonds are displayed, within the ranges of 10-2000 triangles per atom and 24-160 per bond, up to maximum totals for atoms and bonds set with totalAtomTriangles and totalBondTriangles, respectively (initial default five million each, 5000000).
 The vr command temporarily lowers these limits on total triangles for faster rendering.
 Ribbon divisions per residue along the path of the ribbon are automatically set per structure within the range 2-20, using 20 for structures with <20,000 residues.
 (Ribbon sides are not adjusted automatically.)

 - atomTriangles Na – triangles per atom (minimum 4; specifying 0 or default returns to automatic adjustment)

 - bondTriangles Nb – triangles per bond (minimum 12; specifying 0 or default returns to automatic adjustment)

-- ribbonDivisions Nd – divisions per residue lengthwise along the cartoon (initial default 20, minimum 2; specifying default returns to automatic adjustment)
+- ribbonDivisions divisions – divisions per residue lengthwise along the cartoon (initial default 20, minimum 2; specifying 0 or default returns to automatic adjustment)

 The colorDepth option sets the number of bits used per color component (red, green, blue, and alpha) in offscreen framebuffers, with initial default 8.
 Switching to 16 bits causes all rendering to occur in an offscreen framebuffer and then get copied to the display, and may slow the frame rate by a factor of two or more.
 The 16-bit setting may improve the appearance of volume solid rendering if the color mode is also set to 16 bits, e.g., volume colorMode auto16.